 Developmental Disabilities Association accepts items like clothing, books, small housewares and bottles.
 They operate a number of donation bins around Metro Vancouver, and you can also book a pick-up online.

 Aunt Leah’s Place helps kids transitioning out of foster care and young mothers.
-They operate an Urban Thrift boutique at 177 East Broadway in Vancouver.
-They don’t take large items like furniture, but they’ll gladly accept clothing, shoes and household decor items.
+They accept small apartment sized furniture, home decor, accessories, jewelry, and clothing.
+Donations go to support individuals and they also operate an Urban Thrift Boutique at 177 East Broadway in Vancouver.
 For information to donate, click on their donation guide.

 The Canadian Diabetes Association operates a Clothesline donation program that accepts gently used clothing and footwear as well as small household items and electronics.
 Click here for all the information you need to be able to make a donation or schedule a pick-up.